junxit/us-congress-bills-110/metadata.md

 - 2007-05-09 — Placed on the Union Calendar, Calendar No. 82.
 - 2007-05-09 — Reported by the Committee on Judiciary.
 H. Rept.
 110-140.
 - 2007-05-09 — Reported by the Committee on Judiciary.
 H. Rept.
 110-140.
+- 2007-05-23 — Sponsor introductory remarks on measure.
+(CR H5691)
+- 2007-11-13 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-11-13 — Considered as unfinished business. (consideration: CR H13823-13824)
+- 2007-11-13 — Considered under suspension of the rules. (consideration: CR H13564-13582)
+- 2007-11-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1593.
+- 2007-11-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-11-13 — Mr. Conyers moved to suspend the rules and pass the bill, as amended.
+- 2007-11-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 347 - 62 (Roll no. 1083). (text: CR H13565-13575)
+- 2007-11-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 347 - 62 (Roll no. 1083).(text: CR H13565-13575)